apocaliss92/scrypted-advanced-notifier/README.md

  - `Require Scrypted Detections`, ignore detections coming from the camera
  - `Default score threshold`, default minimum score to pick detections, can be overridden per camera-detection class combination

+ ## Test
+ Combination of device-notifier-message to send a test notification to

 # Mixin configuration
 Group `Homeassistant utilities`